jeremydaly/serverless-mysql/README.md

 await mysql.connect()
 ```

 Running queries is super simple using the `query()` method.
-It supports all [query options](https://github.com/mysqljs/mysql#performing-queries) supported by the `mysql` module, but returns a promise instead of using the standard callbacks.
+It supports all [query options](https://github.com/mysqljs/mysql#performing-queries) supported by the `mysql2` module, but returns a promise instead of using the standard callbacks.
 You either need to `await` them or wrap them in a promise chain.

 ```javascript
 // Simple query